malgorzatadoniec/Portfolio/README.md

 In my free time, I learn on my own basics of Python, HTML, CSS and the Cypress tool.

 My goals for the near future are:
-- pass the ISTQB Certified Tester Foundation Level exam,
+- develop knowledge of the Cypress tool
 - learning the basics of working with tools such as Postman and Selenium
 - develop knowledge of HTML, CSS and Java Script
 - develop knowledge of Python